Jonatas-01/Star-School/README.md

 ### Validator Testing

 - Python
-    - No major error returned when passing except by Long line.
-Most of the lines were adjusted to fit Pip8, but I opted to not fix some of them for readability purposes.
+    - No major error was returned when passing except by Long line and missing whitespace which there was not way to add whitespace in that occasion.
+Most of the lines were adjusted to fit Pip8, but I opted not to fix thoses that not interfere in terminal for readability purposes.

     ![Pyhton](https://github.com/Jonatas-01/Star-School/blob/main/readme-img/python-validation.png)